-Q1: The content presented in the virtual lab is correct and well balanced.
-Q2: The virtual lab fits well with the curricula.
-Q3: The virtual lab presents the learning content in a relevant manner for the students.
-Q4: The quality of the learning content did not meet my expectations.
+Q1: The content presented in the virtual lab is correct and well balan ced.
+Q2: The virtual lab fits well with the curricula. $\overline{\Omega{2}}$.
+The virtual lab presents the learning content in a relevant manne r Q3: for the students.
+Q4: The quality of the learning content did not meet my expectations 3.
 Q5: It is difficult to integrate the virtual lab into a learning content.
-Q6: The learning material is presented in structure and complexity that suits the students' competencies.
-Q7: The user interface of the virtual lab (menus, buttons etc.) was easy to understand.
-Q8: I believe that the virtual lab will give the students a better understanding of the topic.
+Q6: The learning material is presented in structure and complexity the at suits the students' competencies.
+Q7: The user interface of the virtual lab (menus, buttons etc.) was early the second s sy To understand I believe that the virtual lab will give the students a better Q8: up discussed in a fit the tank ^{QO.} understanding of the topic.
 Q9: The learning goals for the virtual lab are clear.
-Q10: I believe it will be hard for me to evaluate the student's performance in the virtual lab.
-Q11: I have a good sense of how the students will work with the virtual lab.
-Q12: The virtual lab supports differentiated learning.
-Q13: I would use the virtual lab in my teaching.
-Q14: I would like to change part of the virtual lab to better support my teaching.
-Q15: I believe students will find the virtual lab engaging.
-Q16: I believe students will find the virtual lab challenging.
-Q17: I believe students will enjoy using the virtual lab.
-Q18: I believe the virtual lab will stimulate the students' interest or curiosity in the subject.
+Q10: I believe it will be hard for me to evaluate the student's ^{wi0} performance in the virtual lab. ${\rm Q11}{\rm lab.}^{\rm I}$ have a good sense of how the students will work with the virtual ıl Q12:The virtual lab supports differentiated learning.
+Q13I would use the virtual lab in my teaching.
+I would like to change part of the virtual lab to better support m у ^{wir} teaching.
+Q15I believe students will find the virtual lab engaging.
+Q16I believe students will find the virtual lab challenging.
+Q17I believe students will enjoy using the virtual lab.
+Q18.
+I believe the virtual lab will stimulate the students' interest or Curiosity in the subject.